 Banks should aim for a customer-focused business model that is tailored to their needs.
-A banking CRM allows banks to categorize their customers based on various factors such as gender, demographics, age, income, credit rating, and more.
-It also facilitates segmentation based on investment preferences, investment size, and length of customer relationship.
+A banking CRM helps categorize customers based on various factors such as gender, demographics, age, income, credit rating, and more.
+It also facilitates segmentation based on investment preferences, investment size, and length of the customer relationship.

 This classification serves as a specific parameter to build a personalized approach.
 Doing so, significantly aid banks in reaching out to customers and fostering business relationships.

 4. A boost in loan sales